Just for You

 In the classroom, students will learn the LEGO® MINDSTORMS® EV3 robotics programming software.
 The EV3 Intelligent Brick makes it possible to control motors, collect sensor feedback, and enables Bluetooth and Wi-Fi communication, programming, and data logging.
 Students will work in teams to design a robot and then assemble it using motors, sensors, gears, wheels and axles, and other technical components.
 Students solve problems and gain practical, hands-on experience using mathematical concepts, such as estimating and measuring distance, time and speed.

-A full refund will be granted through the Wednesday prior to the start of camp.
+A full refund will be granted with notice by Monday, July 17.
 No partial refunds are granted.

 Onondaga Community College